-Waiting for a green card can be a long and trying procedure.
-Because of the large number of people who wish to immigrate to the United States, and limits on the numbers of green cards or visas that can be given out annually in certain categories, the immigration authorities are usually heavily backlogged with applications.
-At any given time, they may have hundreds of thousands of people's cases to consider.
+Waiting for U.S. lawful permanent residence (a "green card") can be a long and trying process.
+For one thing, the large number of people who wish to immigrate to the United States and limits on the numbers of green cards or visas that can be given out annually in certain categories causes a mismatch in supply and demand, resulting in long waits.
+But even without this problem, U.S. immigration authorities are chronically backlogged with applications.

-Is there any way that you can you speed up the process so that your green card gets approved faster?
+Is there any way to speed up the process so that your green card gets approved faster?
 For the most part, speeding up the process is impossible.
-However, below we will give you some tips for avoiding unusual sorts of delays.
+However, below we will give you some tips for avoiding unusual or disastrous sorts of delays.

 It's important to understand what is considered "normal" in the process of applying for a green card or visa.
 No matter what, it will probably take longer than you would like.
-Do your research at the beginning, so that you will understand the following:
+Do your research at the beginning, so that you will not be surprised by issues like the following:

 In normal circumstances, however, bugging the immigration authorities to put your application ahead of the rest will get you nowhere.

-By far the best thing that you can do to make sure that your green card application is processed as fast as possible is to make sure that all of your paperwork is in order prior to filing.
-If you leave something out of an application, the whole thing may be sent back to you, or you may receive a letter requesting follow-up documents.
+By far the best thing that you can do to make sure that your green card application is processed as quickly as possible is to make sure that all of your paperwork is in order prior to filing.
+If you leave something out of an application, the whole thing can be sent back to you, or you might receive a letter requesting follow-up documents.
 Such issues invariably add weeks or months to the process.

-An experienced immigration attorney can help you to make sure your application is prepared appropriately and track it through the system.
-If you didn't hire an attorney at the beginning of the process, you may want to find one after encountering unusual delays.
+An experienced immigration attorney can help you to make sure your application is prepared appropriately and then track it through the system.
+If you didn't hire an attorney at the beginning of the process, you might want to find one after encountering unusual delays.